c7/c7.se/content/article/2015-08-26-go-and-ruby-ffi.md

 So what is this Ruby-FFI thing you keep talking about?

-> Ruby-FFI is a ruby extension for programmatically loading dynamic libraries, binding functions within them, and calling those functions from Ruby code.
+> **Info:** Ruby-FFI is a ruby extension for programmatically loading dynamic libraries, binding functions within them, and calling those functions from Ruby code.

 Ok, cool.